FAQ

 Click HERE for information from the Red Cross to prevent freezing pipes, and tips to thaw them.
 Members are encouraged to contact a plumber for assistance.

 We have some options for payment plans.
 There are also state resources available for assistance.
-Florida Low-Income Household Water Assistance Program (LIHWAP) is one of them, please see our resources tab for more information.
+Florida Low-Income Household Water Assistance Program (LIHWAP) is one of them, please see our resources tab - financial assistance link for more information.

 Check inside and outside areas for possible water usage (i.e. the washing machine or dish washer running) or leaks.
 Check meter area for visible water leak.
 Next, call our office and report low pressure for your area.

 A repair could have been completed recently allowing air to enter the line, causing the milky look.
+After utility work, it is recommended that areas in and near the repair flush out their lines for several minutes.
 Be sure to sign up for alerts via our website, as information regarding any boil water notices will be listed there.

 Only chemicals that are approved by the National Safety Foundation for treatment of drinking water.